sean6369/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure Java 17 or a newer Java runtime is installed: `java -version` should report 17.x.
+1. Ensure Java 17 is installed: `java -version` should report 17.x.
-2. Download the latest `flowcli.jar` from [here](https://github.com/AY2526S1-CS2113-W13-2/tp/releases/tag/v1.0).
+2. Download the latest `flowcli.jar` from [here](https://github.com/AY2526S1-CS2113-W13-2/tp/releases/tag/v2.0).
 3. Run the application from a terminal in the same folder as the JAR:
    ```
    java -jar flowcli.jar
    ```
 4. Type `help` to see the list of commands.
-FlowCLI reads commands until you enter `bye`.
+FlowCLI will read commands until you enter `bye`.

 Projects and tasks exist only for the current session.
 Use the export feature to save a snapshot if you need to keep a record.